-As recently as 2011, there were only six programs in the country accredited by the CAAHEP, all of which were available at the undergraduate level.
+As recently as 2014, there were only four programs in the country accredited by the CAAHEP, all of which were available at the undergraduate level.
 Individuals who graduate from one of these programs are eligible to apply for professional registration through the American Kinesiotherapy Association.
 Additional registration requirements include completion of at least 1,000 hours of clinical experience and an exam.

 Physical Therapy Overview

 Physical therapy is the practice of treating physical ailments in a way that emphasizes preventative care.
 Physical therapists work directly with other medical professionals, such as occupational therapists, medical doctors, audiologists and nurses, to treat patients who have difficulty performing day-to-day physical tasks.
 These professionals may work in hospitals, public health facilities or other healthcare environments to provide mobility improvement services and develop treatment plans for individuals.